 Taking the initial part of Larissa, his daughter’s name, he combined it with “mar”, the Spanish term for sea.
-Thus, the name of Larimar was invented.
+Thus, the name of Larimar famous.

-While the locals were long aware of this stone which often washed up on the shores, it was only after 1970s that commercial mining started for this mineral.
+While the locals were long aware of this stone it was only after 1970s that commercial mining started for this mineral.

 Black Opal Gemstone